-…and if not, this post in BleepingComputer explains how to do it manually.
-Huge thanks also to WordFence for highlighting this in their excellent post here.… Read the rest
+Alternatively, this post explains how to apply the fix manually.
+Huge thanks to WordFence for highlighting this in their excellent post here.

 Do you find Windows 10 slow at times?
 That it goes from speedy to sluggish for no obvious reason?
 Well, before you start worrying about malware (which used to be the most common culprit), try these quick fixes.